Easter can be a wonderful Spring celebration, filled with family traditions. But, some of those traditions can be...uh... not so healthy.

 Healthier Recipe Ideas

-Increasing the amount you exercise leading up to the holiday is going to help offset some of the extra calories you will be consuming, plus give you more energy.
-When you are consuming a high amount of sugar, it really saps your energy once the short-term sugar high wears off.
+Increasing the amount you exercise leading up to the holiday is going to help offset some of the extra calories you will be consuming.
 Walking during your lunch break or enjoying weekend hikes with the kids can help quite a bit.

 Start a new tradition and build some exercise into your Easter celebration: